 - The custodial staff on a weekly basis should test accessible emergency lighting.

 Push the test button.
-If the light does not work, notify supervisor or the Physical Plant Service Desk.
+If the light does not work, notify supervisor or the Facilities Service Desk.

-- Emergency lights should also be tested by the Physical Plant Electric Shop and by EH&S when doing routine inspections.
+- Emergency lights should also be tested by the Facilities Electric Shop and by EH&S when doing routine inspections.

 - All paths that make up the means of egress, including the exit discharge outside the exit door, fire escape and the sidewalk that leads away from the building, must be maintained.
 Snow and ice must be cleared or made safe to allow for egress from the building